environet/environet/README.md

 1. Install the environet project.
 Refer to [Setup](#11_setup).

-2. Start the distribution node services
-   `./environet dist up`

-3. Create a distribution node configuration `./environet dist install`
+2. Create a distribution node configuration `./environet dist install`

-4. Initialize database, and create admin user `./environet dist init database`
+3. Initialize database, and create admin user `./environet dist init database`

 After going through these steps, the distribution node should be up and running.
 You can access the admin panel at YOUR_IP/admin.